20kdc/gabien-common/datum/specification.md

 "Datum" (working name) is an S-expression format meant for quick implementation in various languages.

+It's intended to be reasonably readable by R6RS readers, but not a strict subset (see reasoning below).

 Datum decoding is described as a series of layers that starts with a byte stream. *However, if it is actually operating on a byte stream is left ambiguous.*

-Therefore, "characters" may here refer to *bytes*, *Unicode codepoints*, or *UTF-16 elements*, and the specification is designed such that it is behaviourally identical regardless of which of these is chosen as the underlying representation.
+Therefore, "characters" may here refer to *bytes*, *Unicode codepoints*, or *UTF-16 elements*, and the specification is designed such that it is behaviourally identical regardless of which of these is chosen as the underlying representation for both input and output.

 All references to numeric character values in this specification are unsigned.
 All references to specific characters are either as per ASCII or UTF-8.